Swimming with your kids can be a fun way to spend hours with them

 A lot of the controversy comes from the age in which children should be exposed to swimming.
 Many parents believe lessons are key as a precautionary measure to put a stop to drowning.
 Unintentional drowning is, in fact, a tragic, leading cause of death throughout the world.
 Many infants and toddlers’ drowning don’t actually occur in larger swimming pools, spas, hot tubs, or body of water, but in bathing buckets or bathtubs with less than 2 inches (5 centimeters) of water; children aged 1 to 4 years are most at risk for drowning in inflatable and portable pools.
+There are many bathtub varieties and some are designed better for kids.
 There are actually cases that show like even toilets cannot be overlooked as a drowning hazard, with toddlers falling headfirst into the water if the lid remains open.

 Children are often trained in water safety.
 These courses are designed to train them on how to survive in the event that they accidentally fall into the water while unattended.
 Although some studies have tried to prove that swimming lessons for children younger than 4 can sensibly reduce the amount of deaths by drowning, in reality, most are inconclusive.
 However, if before professional societies like the American Academy of Pediatrics (AAP) advised against lessons prior to the age of 4 for a series of risks including unintentional drowning, hypothermia, exposure to pool chemicals and infections, their position has often changed through time.
 Although they still don’t have sufficient proof of the effectiveness of training programs at such a young age and the effects on drowning statistics, they no longer advise against.
 The AAP warns parents, however, that “swimming lessons for infants and toddlers do not protect children from drowning.
 Children are not ready for formal swimming lessons until after their fourth birthday.
 You can teach your baby or toddler to love the water.”